ArweaveTeam/arweave-standards/2nd-layer/arweave-id-custom-gateway.md

 ## Description of arweave-id and initial problem

 arweave-id names are registered by mining a transaction with a certain data schema, and that transaction says `my arweave-id is Bill Gates`.
-To lookup an arweave-id for a given wallet address, you query for a transaction from that wallet address, matching that data schema, you get the latest transaction, and you have that persons arweave-id.
+To lookup an arweave-id for a given wallet address, you query for a transaction from that wallet address matching that data schema, get the latest transaction, and you have that persons arweave-id.

 This is a simple scheme but has two problems: